On Nilpotent Multipliers of Pairs of Groups: Some inequalities for the -nilpotent multiplier of a pair of groups

 \section{Some inequalities for the $c$-nilpotent multiplier of a pair of groups}

-In this section, we give some inequalities for the order, the exponent and the minimal number of generators of the $c$-nilpotent multiplier of a pair of finite groups and their factor groups.
+In this section, we give some inequalities for the order, the exponent and the minimal number of generators of the $c$-nilpotent multipliers of pairs of finite groups and their factor groups.
 We recall the following lemmas that we need them in the sequel.\\

 \begin{lem} (Theorem 2.2 in \cite{mss}) Let $(G,N) $ be a pair of finite groups and, $K$ be a normal subgroup of $G$ contained in $N$.
 Then \\ (i) $|\frac{ K \cap [N,\ _cG]}{ [K,\ _cG]}||M^{(c)}(G,N)|=|M^{(c)}(\frac{G}{K},\frac{N}{K})||M^{(c)}(G,K)|$;\\ (ii) $d(M^{(c)}(G,N))\leq d(M^{(c)}(\frac{G}{K},\frac{N}{K}))+d(M^{(c)}(G,K))$;\\ (iii) $exp(M^{(c)}(G,N))\leq exp(M^{(c)}(\frac{G}{K},\frac{N}{K}))exp(M^{(c)}(G,K))$;\\ (iv) $d(M^{(c)}(\frac{G}{K},\frac{N}{K}))\leq d(M^{(c)}(G,N))+d(\frac{ K \cap [N,\ _cG]}{ [K,\ _cG]})$;\\ (v) $exp(M^{(c)}(\frac{G}{K},\frac{N}{K}))$ divides $ exp(M^{(c)}(G,N)) exp(\frac{ K \cap [N,\ _cG]}{ [K,\ _cG]}),$\\ where $d(X)$ is the minimal number of generators of the group $X$. \end{lem}